Studio Fractal

 Not quite waiting for paint to dry, but the next best thing.

 Various gas pipes and pressure gauges in a factory corridor.
-I have absolutely no idea what they were for.

 Canvas